 - Partnership with third-party platforms: Through partnerships with third party platforms like VConnect, Truecaller also gains access to certain kinds of data.

 - Voluntary additions: Truecaller also offers an option for its users to submit data to its database.

 What does Truecaller do with the data it collects?

-The entirety of what Truecaller does with your data is unknown but what is confirmed is how the platform leverages its data sources to provide its services to its users.
+The entirety of what Truecaller does with your data is unknown but what is

 So, say your friend downloads the Truecaller app and shares their phonebook with the app, that data is uploaded to Truecallers database and is in turn available to other people who use the service.
 Cool.
 But what you may not know is that by sharing his/her phonebook with Truecaller, your friend has also shared your name and number with its database.
 Maybe even your email.